t3nsor/us-immigration-faq/EAD.md

 ## Did USCIS announce any additional eligibility for EAD extensions due to the COVID-19 pandemic?
 As of the time of writing (April 25, 2020), the answer is **no.** Although some news sources reported that USCIS announced automatic 240-day extensions of employment authorization, the [actual announcement by USCIS](https://www.uscis.gov/news/alerts/covid-19-delays-extensionchange-status-filings) **merely reiterates existing policy** regarding extensions of [H-1B status](H-1B.md#what-happens-if-my-employer-applies-to-extend-my-stay-but-my-i-94-expires-while-the-petition-is-pending) and other statuses that provide employment authorization as described in section (b).
 There is no special relief for aliens whose EADs are expiring or have expired.

+## If I have an EAD, can my dependents receive an EAD?
+If you have an EAD, your spouse and children will often, but not always, be able to obtain an EAD in the same category.
+It is important to remember that their qualification for an EAD usually is derived *from their own status*, and not *from your EAD*.

+This distinction is often crucial in the case of C09 EADs.
+An alien qualifies for a C09 EAD if they have filed an I-485 and it is still pending.
+If a principal I-485 filer has obtained a C09 EAD, and they have a spouse or dependent children, those dependents usually can also file I-485s based on the principal's petition either concurrently with the principal or at a later time.
+This implies that:

+* If a dependent has filed an I-485, then they would also be able to obtain a C09 EAD.
+* If a dependent *cannot* file an I-485 (possibly because the dates have retrogressed since the principal filed) then they would not be able to get a C09 EAD.
+This is because C09 EAD eligibility is solely based on a pending I-485.
+One cannot apply for a C09 EAD on the basis that they are the dependent of a person who already has a C09 EAD.
+* If the principal doesn't need their C09 EAD for some reason, and chooses not to apply for one, but the dependents have their own pending I-485s, the dependents can apply for EADs without the principal.
+(However, since there is no application fee for most C09 EADs, this is not typical.)

+There is one exception to the general rule.
+This exception is for categories C35 and C36 (compelling circumstances with I-140) [35]:

+* Dependents of C35 EAD holders can apply for C36 EADs.
+* The dependent does not need to have a separate petition since the principal's I-140 petition will eventually be usable for adjustment of both the principal and dependents.
+* Dependents cannot be granted C36 EADs until the principal has been granted their C35 EAD.

 # References
 [1] [Form I-9 Acceptable Documents - USCIS](https://www.uscis.gov/i-9-central/acceptable-documents/list-documents/form-i-9-acceptable-documents)
 [2] [8 CFR §274a.12](https://www.law.cornell.edu/cfr/text/8/274a.12)